What A Resume Should Look Like

 Test print: Print a physical copy of your Resume to ensure margins, spacing, and visuals translate well to paper.

-Your resume needs to display well for multiple devices
+Your resume needs to display well for multiple devices.

 Optimize for online & print